Mario discography

-American singer Mario has released five studio albums, one compilation album, one extended play, seventeen singles (including four as a featured artist), six promotional singles and twenty-one music videos.
+American singer Mario has released six studio albums, one compilation album, one extended play, seventeen singles (including four as a featured artist), six promotional singles and twenty-one music videos.
 In his career, Mario has charted 15 entries on Billboard's Hot R&B/Hip-Hop Songs chart.
 His four studio albums—Mario, Turning Point, Go and D.N.A.—all reached the top 5 on Billboard's Top R&B/Hip-Hop Albums chart.
 To date, Mario has sold 2.3 million albums, 4.8 million downloads and earned 591 million streams in the US, according to Nielsen Music.